remix-run/remix-website/data/posts/remix-heart-vite.md

 Even then, there were three blockers for adopting Vite:

 1. Stable SSR support
-2. Non-Node runtime support (Deno, CloudFlare)
+2. Non-Node runtime support (Deno, Cloudflare)
 3. Server-aware, fullstack HMR

 In the meantime, the Remix compiler switched from Rollup to esbuild in [March 2021][march-2021].

 In [July 2022][july-2022], Vite stabilized SSR support and just a few months later in [September 2022][september-2022] Deno became Vite-compatible.
-Making progress, but Vite was still missing CloudFlare support and server-aware HMR.
+Making progress, but Vite was still missing Cloudflare support and server-aware HMR.

 Meanwhile at the [end of 2022][end-2022], we were focused on helping users migrate from Create React App and Webpack to Remix.
 Then in [March 2023][march-2023], React stopped recommending CRA and officially recommended fullstack frameworks, including Remix.